 I am a Financial Research Economist at the Federal Reserve Bank of New York.
-My research interests lie in international finance, financial intermediation, asset pricing, and climate finance.
-I am particularly interested in understanding the impact of frictions in financial intermediaries on asset prices and real economies.
-My research work has been accepted for publication in top journals, including the Review of Financial Studies and the Journal of Financial Economics.
+My research interests include asset pricing, financial intermediation, household finance, risk management, and international finance.
+I study the economic risks faced by firms, households, and financial intermediaries, how they manage those risks, and how financial market frictions affect asset prices and real economic outcomes.
+My research work has been published in top journals, including the Review of Financial Studies and the Journal of Financial Economics.

 I hold a Ph.D. in Finance from NYU Stern, B.S. in Economics from UPenn Wharton, and B.AS from UPenn School of Engineering and Applied Science.
 Prior to graduate school, I worked as an FX & Rates trader at J.P.
 Morgan.